 The Hemera Foundation supports innovative organizations and initiatives that foster basic human goodness in individuals and society.
 Hemera is dedicated to promoting human flourishing.
 Our primary areas of focus are contemplative practice, early childhood development (prenatal to three) and the arts.

-Evolve Foundation facilitates evolution of human consciousness.
+Evolve Ventures and Foundation facilitates evolution of human consciousness.
 We are open to both not-for-profit philanthropy and for-profit social entrepreneurship, with a strong preference for organizations on a path to self-sustainability.

 The mission of UCLA MARC (Mindful Awareness Research Center) is to foster mindful awareness across the lifespan through education and research to promote well-being and a more compassionate society.
 MARC was created to bring to a renowned mental health research institution the ancient art of mindful awareness in a scientifically supported and rigorous form.